 Hey there!
 I'm Andrew and I'm a sound guy.
-I got bit by the sound bug 6 years ago and have been diving passionately into the big world of live sound ever since.
-I am currently in my last year of study of Theatrical Sound Design & Engineering at the University of North Carolina School of the Arts, but my true passion lies in live music.
+I got into live productions 7 years ago and have been diving passionately into the big world of live sound ever since.
+I am based out of Fargo, ND and have roots in live sound as well as recording an sound design.

 If you are interested in any of my services, please feel free to take a look at my resume, recent projects, and contact information on my website: www.andrewmichaeljerry.com